 I’m proficient in Python and R, and I’m trying to learn Julia.
 I also do machine learning, NLP, deep learning, <** insert other tech buzzwords **>.

 Apart from the nerd stuff, I love producing electronic music.
 I am learning music production with FL Studio 20 (DAW) and Serum (Sound Design).
-I also do film photography and develop B&W film at home.
-I recently started to do Ballroom Dancing at the Umich Ballroom Dance Team.
+I do film photography and develop B&W and C-41 color film at home.
+I also did Ballroom Dancing at the Umich Ballroom Dance Team for a year.